claytonweller/unionize/README.md

 # Unionize
 Anonymous communication for people trying to start a union

+## Status of project
+Currently this is an personal education project.
+I'm using it to:
+- Learn how to use AWS sms pipelines (Pinpoint and SQS)
+- Showcase some event based microservice architecture in my portfolio
+- Get some non-trivial hands-on work with python

+The project has a proof of concept back end, but currently there's no front end to manage half the routes.

 ## Local development Setup
 - Install AWS CLI via homebrew using
   ```bash